The health and strength of your bones is not something you'll likely notice unless you fracture a bone at some point in your life.

 Learn more about the vital importance of sunshine in our blog: 7 Key Reasons Why You Need Sunlight.

 Calcium and vitamin D aren’t the only ways for your body to maintain healthy bones.
 Vitamin K has been shown to play an important role in bone formation and calcium regulation and its readily available in certain plant foods.

-High vitamin K intake has been linked to higher bone density, and it can be found aplenty in dark, leafy greens, broccoli, Brussel sprouts, kale, and collard greens.
+High vitamin K intake has been linked to higher bone density, and it can be found aplenty in vegetables such as dark leafy greens, broccoli and brussel sprouts.

-Vitamin A has also been shown to help direct calcium to bone, but too much of the wrong type of vitamin A can actually lead to fractures, so opt for the right type by eating foods like winter squash, rockmelon, kale, carrots, spinach and sweet potatoes.
+Vitamin A has also been shown to help direct calcium to the bones, but too much of the wrong type of vitamin A can actually lead to fractures, so opt for the right type by eating whole plant foods like winter squash, kale, carrots, spinach and sweet potatoes.

 5. Things to Avoid

 Sometimes, maintaining healthy bones can be as much about what you don’t do as what you’re doing.
-As we age and our bodies find it harder and harder to maintain bone density, it’s time to be careful about what we consume.
+As we age and our bodies find it harder and harder to maintain bone density, you should be more mindful of the foods you consume.

-- Processed sugars e.g. soda, candy, cookies, cakes and packaged breakfast cereals
+- Processed sugars e.g. soft drinks, sodas, candy, cookies, cakes, energy bars and packaged breakfast cereals;

-- Refined grains and wheat products e.g. white flour, white bread, white pasta etc.
+- Refined grains and wheat products e.g. white flour, white bread and white pasta should be limited;

-- Artificial caffeine e.g. energy drinks, commercial coffee and soft drinks
+- Commercial caffeine e.g. big brand energy drinks, regular-grade coffee and many soft drinks

-Starting out as early as possible is key to help minimise your bone density loss as you age, and to ensure you can keep living a happy, healthy active lifestyle at any age.
+Remember, your diet and lifestyle habits will greatly impact your ability to minimise bone density loss as you age, and thereby ensure you can keep living a happy, healthy active lifestyle for many, many years.